Read our first post about the BVIs.

 The surrounding rocks also provide good coral and marine life for snorkeling, including seeing an octopus running around!

 We dropped our mooring and left for our next destination – Deadman’s Bay on Peter Island.
 We arrived in the late morning.
-Unfortunately we discovered two small issues: we’d accidentally left a line overboard as we left the mooring which got chopped by our rope cutters around our propellers, and the block on our stern dinghy davit broke.
-We didn’t want to risk chafing the line through, so I inflated our kayak as an alternate means of transportation.
+Unfortunately, we discovered two small issues: we’d accidentally left a line overboard as we left the mooring which got chopped by our rope cutters around our propellers, and the block on our stern dinghy davit broke.
+We didn’t want to risk chafing the line though, so I inflated our kayak as an alternate means of transportation.
 I went ashore to use the wifi and have some lunch – every once and a while we need a bit of space from each other.

 In another great example of friends we met on our trip, Noam and Dalit were fascinating!
 This Israeli husband and wife team has crewed private and chartered boats.
 They gave us a tour and we sat around chatting for a while.
 Alive is beautiful, with 6 double cabins (five for guests) and is extremely well equipped for diving.
-Noam showed us the forepeck, which was immaculately organized with tanks, BCs, and regulators all hung up and organized.
+Noam showed us the forepeak, which was immaculately organized with tanks, BCs, and regulators all hung up and organized.
 Noam is a dive master, and told us he wanted to get a trial run dive in before they had guests – would we be his guinea pigs?
 Hell yeah!

 Saturday morning we were back on Alive at 8:30 for our briefing and gathering of gear.
 We loaded up their dinghy and went over to Deadman’s Chest Island, to grab a Parks mooring and dive Dead Chest and the Painted Walls.